 In many cases, submitting documents through Case Anywhere constitutes not only e-service, but also e-filing.
 Agreement of the arbitration association or neutral to accept submissions via Case Anywhere is all that is required.

-Case Anywhere offers users immediate access to a comprehensive document management module.
+Case Anywhere's ADR software offers users immediate access to a comprehensive document management module.
 When records are uploaded to the system, Case Anywhere automatically indexes and stores these documents for easy retrieval by users.
 As documents are added throughout the course of the arbitration, a real-time electronic file cabinet of case records is compiled.
 Each stored document is color-coded for easy identification, and users can examine documents in two distinct views: Date View and Category View.

 In Date View mode, arbitration documents are indexed and sortable according to five attributes: (i) date and time of service; (ii) entity submitting the document; (iii) type of document; (iv) document title; and (v) number of pages.
 In Category View, a standard or custom folder and sub-folder structure is created to index and organize electronic documents.
 Both the Date View and Category View modes offer advanced search features and easy downloading capabilities.
 The search features allow users to quickly identify individual documents and groups of documents meeting designated criteria, and the export mechanism enables documents to be downloaded to a local computer with the simple push of button.